Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 Chart showing AWS 3.40% Google 2.55% and Microsoft 1.61% global internet traffic share

-Amazon, Google, and Microsoft collectively pushed 7.57% of all global internet traffic through their networks in Q1 2026.
-That's up from 6.93% a year ago, a 9.2% increase.
+Amazon, Google, and Microsoft pushed 7.57% of global internet traffic through their networks in Q1 2026.
+A year ago the number was 6.93%.
+That's a 9.2% relative jump in twelve months.

 Provider ASN(s) Q1 2026 Share Q1 2025 Share YoY Change